 It’s not only demising walls that protect occupants from a fire in a building.
 Sprinkler systems, fire alarms, and numerous other systems all play a part in fire safety to protect people in the event of building fires.

-But the demising wall, when designed and constructed correctly, plays a vital role in public safety.
+But when designed and constructed correctly, separation walls play a vital role in public safety.

 Modular Wall Systems